jdijt/software-testing---PT_MA2_1/Lab5/final/Assignment2.md

 ### Extending the Sudoku problem with additional contraints.
 Extending the new version is significantly easier compared to the original implementation.

-In the original implementation both `prune` and `freeAtPos` have hardcoded cases to seperate the subgrid, row and column constraints.
-Adding another constraint involves editing multiple blocks of haskell code.
+In the original implementation both `prune`, `consistent` and `freeAtPos` had hardcoded cases to seperate the subgrid, row and column constraints.
+Adding another constraint involved editing multiple blocks of haskell code.

-In our new implementation both `prune` and `freeAtPos` use the proposed definition for constraints.
+In our new implementation `prune`, `consistent`  and `freeAtPos` use the proposed definition for constraints.
 These functions now work in a generic manner on any list of constraints.
 Adding constraints can now be done by extending the 'allConstrnt' list.

 ### Efficiency of the new constraint system.